 Organizations like the Occupational Safety and Health Administration issue guidelines for designing and working with formwork.
 Having supervisors on site during the erection of the forms and the pouring of concrete can help minimize the hazards of using formwork.
 If the formwork design needs to be altered, contractors should consult the form designer ahead of time.
 Formwork might be a temporary structure, but its consequences to the structure and those who build it can be permanent.

-For lots more information on the construction process, see the links on the next page.
+For lots more information on the construction process, see the links below.